banzi101/stocks/README.md

 ### Stock Selling Modal (`/`)
 - Displays the purchase price & total shares owned.
 - Users can sell any amount of the stock.
-- After a stock is sold, it no longer needs to be accounted for in any of the stats. (i.e. you can delete it from the database)
+- After a stock is sold, it no longer needs to be accounted for in any of the stats.

 ![sellingmodal](https://github.com/user-attachments/assets/80d1c877-113d-466e-80cc-ba916ec0acca)